 Here are three reasons why LovinMalta wins over DCG’s Notebook in a longer run:

-3. Vision of Maltavision of Malta
+- Vision of Malta

 LovinMalta has indeed made a historical shift away from the persisting dualism in anything politics, society and culture.
 Let’s see whether it will succeed to eventually blend the isolated social clusters into something new and refreshing.

-One thought on “Who gets the Maltese audience: DCG’s Notebook vs LovinMalta
+One thought on “Who gets the Maltese audience: DCG’s Notebook vs LovinMalta”